 Sharing my favorite recipes as a Taste of Home field editor is a lot of fun.
 I was also thrilled when another Taste of Home cook contacted me after I wrote about a Mardi Gras party we gave (Feb/Mar ’99).
 It was fun to guide her through planning one of her own-from ordering the beads to planning the menu.

-This Christmas, when I’m fixing our brunch, I’ll be wondering if some of you readers might be preparing one or more of my recipes for your own celebration.
+This Christmas, when I’m fixing our menu, I’ll be wondering if some of you readers might be preparing one or more of my Christmas brunch ideas for your own celebration.
 I hope they please your family as much as they do mine.

 Have a wonderful holiday season!